Flow trigger endpoints

 Run flow

-This example runs a Basic Prompting flow with a given flow ID and passes a JSON object as the input value.
-Flow IDs can be found on the Publish pane or in a flow's URL.
+Execute a specified flow by ID or name.
+Flow IDs can be found on the code snippets on the API access pane or in a flow's URL.

 _29{_29 "session_id": "chat-123",_29 "outputs": [{_29 "inputs": {_29 "input_value": "Tell me about something interesting!"_29 },_29 "outputs": [{_29 "results": {_29 "message": {_29 "text": "Sure!
 Have you ever heard of the phenomenon known as \"bioluminescence\"?
 It's a fascinating natural occurrence where living organisms produce and emit light.
 This ability is found in various species, including certain types of jellyfish, fireflies, and deep-sea creatures like anglerfish.\n\nBioluminescence occurs through a chemical reaction in which a light-emitting molecule called luciferin reacts with oxygen, catalyzed by an enzyme called luciferase.
 The result is a beautiful glow that can serve various purposes, such as attracting mates, deterring predators, or luring prey.\n\nOne of the most stunning displays of bioluminescence can be seen in the ocean, where certain plankton emit light when disturbed, creating a mesmerizing blue glow in the water.
 This phenomenon is often referred to as \"sea sparkle\" and can be seen in coastal areas around the world.\n\nBioluminescence not only captivates our imagination but also has practical applications in science and medicine, including the development of biosensors and imaging techniques.
 It's a remarkable example of nature's creativity and complexity!",_29 "sender": "Machine",_29 "sender_name": "AI",_29 "session_id": "chat-123",_29 "timestamp": "2025-03-03T17:17:37+00:00",_29 "flow_id": "d2bbd92b-187e-4c84-b2d4-5df365704201",_29 "properties": {_29 "source": {_29 "id": "OpenAIModel-d1wOZ",_29 "display_name": "OpenAI",_29 "source": "gpt-4o-mini"_29 },_29 "icon": "OpenAI"_29 },_29 "component_id": "ChatOutput-ylMzN"_29 }_29 }_29 }]_29 }]_29}